aksenkkka/aksenkkka/README.md

 ## About me
 <table><tr><td valign="top" width="50%">

-- 🔭 Building  backend  and machine learning projects
+- Building  backend  and machine learning projects

--  📌 Currently learning MLOps, Kubernetes, and DL Frameworks
+- Currently learning MLOps, Kubernetes, and DL Frameworks

-- 👩‍🎓Bachelor of Applied Mathematics
+- Bachelor of Applied Mathematics
 Faculty of Computer Systems and Applied Mathematics, KPI of Sikorsky